Idea

 The list could go on into eternity.
 For every instructional designer and every project, there’s a unique set of tools that can be used.
 It all comes down to creating video, audio, images, simulations, animations, and more.

-I must reemphasize that successful projects don’t come from the tool, though.
-Success comes from a range of skills and knowledge such as problem-solving, cognitive load theory, successful scaffolding, spaced learning, and so on.
+I must reemphasize that successful projects don’t result from the tool.
+They result from various skills and knowledge, such as problem-solving, cognitive load theory, successful scaffolding, spaced learning, etc.

-There are endless learning theories that need to be known and accounted for when designing training.
-It could be Richard Mayer’s Multimedia Learning, Gagné’s Nine Events of Instruction, and then many different ways of evaluating training including the LTEM model (learning-transfer evaluation model).
+One must be aware of and account for endless learning theories when designing training.
+These could include Richard Mayer’s Multimedia Learning, Gagné’s Nine Events of Instruction, or any of the various ways of evaluating training, including the LTEM model (learning-transfer evaluation model).

-All the endless techniques and research help instructional designers to create instructional materials that are effective, efficient, and engaging.
+The endless techniques and research help instructional designers create materials that are effective, efficient, relevant, and engaging.

 The Role of Technology in Instructional Design

-Technology plays an important role in instructional design especially with more employees working remotely or being geographically distributed.
-Instructional designers use a range of technologies such as authoring tools, virtual classrooms, learning management systems, and mobile learning platforms to create and deliver instructional materials.
+Technology plays a vital role in instructional design, especially as more employees work remotely or are geographically distributed.
+To create and deliver instructional materials, instructional designers use authoring tools, virtual classrooms, learning management systems, and mobile learning platforms.

-These technologies help instructional designers create training that can be delivered however best fits each project.
-Part of instructional design is making sure the right technology is used for the training needed so it’s engaging, effective, and efficient.
+These technologies help instructional designers create training that can be delivered in a way that best suits each project.
+Part of instructional design is ensuring that the right technology is used for the training needed so that it is engaging, effective, and efficient.

 Then there’s also the technology that enables data analysis and artificial intelligence that can be used to analyze training effectiveness.
 Technology plays an essential role in the success of instructional design.